cdj2112/Comp3004Team75/README.md

 Open the project in Eclipse.
 Right click QuestCardGame.java -> Run As -> Java Application

+OR

+Run JAR file iteration1.jar in GameMain folder

 ### Strategy Pattern

 See the following classes for the strategy pattern: